tlackemann/hubert/README.md

 You can view the application by navigating to http://192.169.99.100:3000 (this might change slightly depending on your Docker installation.)

+### Creating Hue Bridge User

+In order to use this application, you'll need to register it with your Hue Bridge.
+This can easily be done by following the below steps:

+1. Press the 'link' button on your Hue Bridge
+2. Run `HUE_USER=my-cool-username npm run hue`
+3. Update `./config/default.json` with your new username

+A new user will automatically be created for you.
+Don't forget to update the config file, otherwise the application will not be able to communicate properly.

 ## Development

 The Docker container for this application runs [nodemon]() to reboot the instance